texttochange/vusion-backend/README.rst

 Running
 -------

-Update `xmpp.yaml` with your GTalk account details and run the following:
+Update `*.yaml` with your aggregator account details and run the following:

 ::

 	$ source ve/bin/activate
 	$ supervisord

-That will run the necessary processes.
-Run `supervisorctl` to manage the individual processes.
-Your GTalk account should come online, send it a message to start the poll.

-You'll find more instructions for dashboards at http://localhost:8101/dashboard/index.html

 Tests
 -----